 "Nestled among the hills of St. Paul, near the Fondation Maeght, the premier address for art in the region, is La Vague de Saint Paul, a building dating back to the 1970s characterised by sleek lines and undulating curves, surrounded by green.
 I have had the pleasure to stage exhibitions of contemporary art since 2014 where works by renowned figures rub shoulders with those by upcoming artists.
 The colours, shapes and materials imbue La Vague with new life each year, reinventing the space and reconfirming its status as a conduit for artistic expression that warrants rediscovery season after season."

-From 21 March until 29 May 2020, La Vague de Saint-Paul will be showcasing the exhibition Welcome to a Land of Needs and Desires, which brings together artists Romain Gandolphe (1989, France), Karim Ghelloussi (1977, France) and Hazel Ann Watling (1984, Great Britain).
+From July 1st, La Vague de Saint-Paul will be showcasing the exhibition Welcome to a Land of Needs and Desires, which brings together artists Romain Gandolphe (1989, France), Karim Ghelloussi (1977, France) and Hazel Ann Watling (1984, Great Britain).

 These artistes are engaged in pondering their personal relationship to the history of art and the context of dissemination and perception of images and works.